 Caring personally means you’d feel like you failed someone around you by silencing your true thoughts or withholding your criticisms.
 Because you care deeply enough about them, you’re doing them a disservice by staying quiet and reserved.

 Offering your most constructive feedback as a way to help others grow is a challenging aspect of great leadership.
 After all, your ability to teach others, guide their decisions and communicate your expectations of them all go into making you a successful leader.
 These are the ideas behind challenging directly.

+How is radical candor a type of informal accountability?
 Though challenging directly sounds like a negative behavior, it only creates positive outcomes — challenging directly is taking an active role in the growth and development of your team members and offering your guidance for ways they can improve.